microsoft/FluidFramework/docs/content/docs/advanced/dds-anatomy.md

 1. Reaction to remote changes
 1. Conflict resolution strategies

-Although this document uses the current implementations in Fluid as examples and evidence of these qualities, these qualities would generally be the same even if the underlying implementation is changes.

 ## Local representation

-Just like any non-distributed data structure, all DDSes must also be accessible on the client with an in-memory representation via a public API surface.
-The developer operates on and reads from this in-memory structure similarly to any other non-distributed data structure.
+Just like any non-distributed data structure such as JavaScript's Map object, all DDSes must also be accessible on the client with an in-memory representation via a public API surface.
+A developer using the DDS operates on and reads from this in-memory structure similarly to any other non-distributed data structure.
 The particular format of the data and functionality of the API will vary between data structures.
 For example, a SharedMap holds key:value data and provides interfaces like get and set for reading and updating values in the map.
-This is very similar to the native (non-distributed) Map in JS.
+This is very similar to the native (non-distributed) Map object in JS.

 ## Op vocabulary